lokeshpolisetty/Ride-Sharing-App-cpp/README.md

 - **Platform Specifics (Mac):**
   The provided build instructions and terminal commands are specific to macOS.
 Adjust paths accordingly for different environments.

-## License

-This project is provided for educational purposes.
-No commercial use is permitted without explicit consent.